The New Day (professional wrestling): SmackDown Tag Team Champions (2017–2019)

 The New Day would go on to host WrestleMania 33, and the following night on Raw, lost to the debuting team The Revival (Scott Dawson and Dash Wilder).
 After the match, Kingston was attacked by The Revival, resulting in a legitimate ankle injury.
 On April 11, 2017, The New Day were moved to the SmackDown brand as part of Superstar Shake-up; however, they did not appear for several weeks due to Kingston's ankle injury.
 When The New Day returned to action, they feuded with The Usos around the SmackDown Tag Team Championship.
-In the two teams' first encounter at Money in the Bank, Big E and Kingston won the match by countout, but not the title.
-In a rematch at Battleground, Kingston and Woods captured the titles.
+In the two teams's first encounter at Money in the Bank, Big E and Kingston won the match by countout, but not the title.
+In a rematch at Battleground, Kingston and Woods captured the title.
 They lost the title back to The Usos on the SummerSlam 2017 pre-show, regained it on the September 12 episode of SmackDown Live in a Sin City Street Fight, and lost it again in a Hell in a Cell match at the pay-per-view of the same name.

 New Day and The Usos had a triple threat match at WrestleMania 34, but were defeated by the third team, The Bludgeon Brothers.
-After failing to win the title at SummerSlam, The New Day defeated The Bludgeon Brothers in a No Disqualification match two days later on SmackDown to capture the titles for a third time.
-They held the titles until October 16, 2018, when they were defeated by Cesaro and Sheamus on SmackDown 1000.
+After failing to win the title at SummerSlam, The New Day defeated The Bludgeon Brothers in a No Disqualification match two days later on SmackDown to capture the title for a third time.
+They held the title until October 16, 2018, when they were defeated by Cesaro and Sheamus on SmackDown 1000.
 At TLC, The New Day would again fail to win the championship from The Bar, in a triple-threat tag team match also involving The Usos.